Female Urinary Incontinence

 We recommend restoring the strength and functionality of the pelvic floor muscles to help you have better control over your bladder.
 There are some exercises that women can do, such as Kegels.
 It’s an excellent option, but may not help long term.
 Votiva offers long term results for stress incontinence in women.

 Votiva is safe and efficient.
 It doesn’t leave burns or scars and requires minimal downtown after each treatment.

 Votiva is a revolutionary vaginal tightening machine that uses radio frequency energy to rejuvenate the vagina.
 The depths of Radio Frequency dissipation and the controlled heating temperature over the treatment session means enhanced efficacy.
 Votiva does not only treat the superficial tissues but deeply penetrates to heat the connective tissue and pelvic floor muscles.

 How does the treatment go?

-The treatment is about 30 min, and it is pain-free.
-It includes inserting a small probe vaginally and leaves it 10 min inside the vagina and 10 min outside the vagina.
-For optimal results, women need 3 treatments, one month apart, with once a year maintenance treatment.
-Some women reported that they stop using the incontinence pads after the first treatment.
-Along with improved balder function, all women will experience significant improvement in their sexual life, such as more pleasure and less pain during and after intercourse.
+The treatment is about 30 minutes, and it is pain free.
+It involves inserting a small probe vaginally for 10 minutes inside the vagina and 10 minutes outside the vagina.
+For optimal results, women need three treatments, one month apart, with a once a year maintenance treatment.
+Some women reported that they stopped using incontinence pads after the first treatment.
+All women experienced significant improvement in their sexual life, such as more pleasure and less pain during and after intercourse.

-If you feel you need help, call us today at Albany Cosmetic and Laser center in Edmonton to see one of our medical staff lead by Dr. Adel Abdulhafez, a board certified GYN for complete free assessment and consultation.
+Interested in a free complimentary assessment and consultation?
+Call Albany Cosmetic and Laser center in Edmonton to see one of our medical staff lead.
+Dr. Adel Abdulhafez, a board certified GYN.